Freezing eggplant is a great way to store some of the season’s harvest – and to get a head start on your meal prepping this fall.

 - Peel your eggplant by standing it on one end and peeling it from top to bottom.
 Then, cut your eggplant into slices that are roughly 1/3 to ¼ of an inch in thickness.
 You can lightly salt the eggplant to remove any lingering bitterness, if needed.

-- If you are worried about your eggplant discoloring after it has been frozen and thawed, you can blanch it ahead of time.
+- If you are worried about your eggplant discoloration after it has been frozen and thawed, you can blanch it ahead of time.
 This is optional – blanching does not impact the flavor of the eggplant.
-To blanch, simply boil your eggplant in water on the stovetop for about three to four minutes, then cool immediately in an ice bath.
-Squeeze it to remove any excess liquid.
+To blanch, simply boil your eggplant in water on the stovetop for about three to four minutes, then cool immediately in an ice bath (bowls of ice water).
+Squeeze it to remove any excess liquid, which will prevent ice crystals from forming later on..

 - (optional) Bake your eggplant, if you want.